Rackets

 It’s very simple.
 You can take two at a time and keep them for a week.
 You bring them back and try new ones.
 We’ll help guide you through the process, helping you narrow your search to the ones that are best for your game.
 When you find the right one, the $25 demo fee is subtracted from the price.

-The New Head Radicals
+The New Head Speeds

-New Wilson Pro Staff v14
+New Wilson Shift

 Dunlop FX700